theupdateframework/taps/tap4.md

 `pinned.json`, which permits users to pin root files and associate them with a particular namespace prefix (or path/filename pattern).
 If an entry matches the current package, the pinned root must be used.
-If it does not match, there is a fallback to the global root.
+If it does not match, there is a fallback to next pinning, the last of which shoudl be the global root.

 This constructs two (or more) trust paths for target files, and allows the user to pick between them.
 Clients that trust the global root (e.g. PyPI) will trust